 How do you prevent cheating in your A&P class?
 Or do you even think about it?
+Here, I explore some ideas about this important issue.

 One of my favorite “teaching” books is What the Best College Teachers Do.
 After examining diverse “master teachers,” the author (Ken Bain) lists some of the characteristics most often seen in such individuals.
 One of them is that master teachers do not fret much about cheating in their courses.
 Instead, they seem to focus more on developing a culture in each learning community that naturally discourages dishonesty by building trust and integrity.